Beach Park ranks

 You will usually find a group of local kids playing around in these waves with their boogie boards.
 You might want to bring along a boogie board too…if you’re up to riding the waves yourself.

-Kailua Beach Hawaii is also very popular for kayaking on these majestic waters.
+Kailua Beach Hawaii is also very popular for kayaking on these

 You will find many kayak rental shops around downtown Kailua